 It is no secret that I am a sucker for a personalised gift, even more so when it comes to personalised books.
-I just think that they are so beautiful and become gifts that children want to cherish for years, so when I was asked if I would like to review a new personalised book concept called Beans & Sparks Club I obviously had to agree.
+I just think that they are so beautiful and become gifts that children want to cherish for years, so when I was asked if I would like to review a new personalised book concept called the Beans and Sparks Club I obviously had to agree.

-The Beans & Sparks Club is a monthly book subscription service with a difference.
+The Beans and Sparks Club is a monthly book subscription service with a difference.
 Firstly the books are personalised to your child, they will include their name and you can also create an avatar that represents them choosing from a range of hair, skin and eye colours, hair styles, the addition of freckles and with or without glasses.
 Secondly, and most importantly if you ask me, is that each book follows a different theme and has a take home message that your child will hopefully carry with them as they develop and grow.

 For example the last few months have covered the following important topics